Get notified of page updates

 • Depending on MMR/MSI test results, people should be referred for genetic counseling for an inherited gene mutation associated with

-• Additional tumor tests may help determine treatment options in colorectal cancer.
-This includes testing for:
+• Additional tumor tests may help determine treatment options in colorectal cancer, including testing for:

 • BRAF